HasiniWijerathna/React-Markdown-Editor/README.md

 if you haven't, You may need to install,

-- npm or nvm (Go with nvm, its much easier to swicth versions! :neckbeard:)
+- npm or nvm (Go with nvm, its much easier to switch versions! :neckbeard:)
 - Node 8.16.0 or Node 10.16.0 or later version